Find out whether Your Job Fulfills You

-6. Does your job fit in with your 5-year plan?
+6. Does your job fit your 5-year plan?

 Do It Now:

-Pull out your journal and use the questions as a guide.
+Pull out your journal and use these questions as a guide.
 How do you view your current job now?
 Are you fulfilled?
 If not, what should you do next?

-Find out in next week’s career tip sent to our subscribers.
+Find out in the career tip sent to our subscribers.